moistosaurus/realm-src/README.md

 - [ ] Add all AEs
 - [x] Fix legends (/fame/list)
 - [ ] Update new char slot cost properly
-- [ ] Add graveyard (7.0 doesn't have anything to look at graveyard, lulwut)
+- [ ] Add graveyard (7.0 doesn't have anything to look at graveyard data, lulwut)
 - [ ] Fix up connecting bugs and add queue packets
 - [ ] Fix map editor testing & visual bugs
+- [x] Fix containers
+- [ ] Fix cloak (& possibly others) tooltip not working when they are equipped

 If you find a problem in the source, feel free to open an issue [here](https://github.com/moistosaurus/realm-src/issues).